alexriegler/Create-with-Code-Live-Summer-2020/README.md

-# Create with Code Live - Summer 2020
+# Unity Prototypes
-> This repository contains my prototypes from [Unity's Create with Code Live](https://learn.unity.com/course/create-with-code-live-summer-2020 "Create with Code Live - Summer 2020 - Unity Learn") course.
+> This repository contains some of my game prototypes created with Unity.

 ## Table of Contents
 * [General Info](#general-info)